vvenur/Documentation/README.md

      3.I have automated the installation and set up using shell scripts in the cloud formation script

 Ref:
-    used AWS documentation to create the cloud formation scripts.
+    used AWS documentation for cloud formation.